syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Text-Markup-Annotation.md

 ---
 layout: post
 title: Text markup annotation | PDF viewer | ASP .NET MVC | Syncfusion
-description: Text markup annotation
+description: You can learn here about Text markup annotation support in Syncfusion ASP.NET MVC PDF Viewer control and more details.
 platform: ejmvc
 control: PDF viewer
 documentation: ug
 ---

-## Text Markup Annotation
+## Text Markup Annotation in ASP.NET MVC PDF Viewer

 The PDF viewer control supports adding text markup annotations in the PDF documents.
 The control also renders the existing text markup annotations from the PDF document when the document is loaded in it.